How to Explore Bali as a Vegetarian Without Worry

 Ram ram!

-We’re Maeve & Kart – an introverted American girl with a love for letters, flowers, and chai on one side, and an introverted extrovert nature enthusiast Indian boy with a sweet tooth on the other.
+We’re Maeve & Kart – an introverted American girl with a love for flowers and chai on one side, and an introverted extrovert nature enthusiast Indian boy with a sweet tooth on the other.

 Get yourself a cup of tea and a spoonful of chini and settle in.

-Come along with us as we share stories and advice on multicultural discussions, long distance relationships, and the beauty of travel.
+Come along with us as we share recipes and advice for beginner vegetarian Indian meals that are health conscious and from the heart of home!

 Maeve & Kart